 - You are behind with payments to creditors, but only by a few months.

-Four immediate benefits to working with a credit counseling company for someone struggling with credit card bills could include:
+Some immediate benefits to working with a credit counseling company for someone struggling with credit card bills could include:

 - Creditors often waive late payment penalty fees.

 - Banks may offer an interest rate reduction.

 - Your monthly minimum monthly payment may be reduced.

 - You will no longer make direct individual monthly payments to the creditors that are part of your debt management program.
 You will make one fixed and easy payment to the credit counseling agency.
 The credit counseling service then breaks out individual payments to your creditors.

 Your monthly payment is set up as an auto-draft from your personal bank account for the same day each month.
 You will typically continue to get your normal monthly credit card statements in the mail.
 This allows you to verify the payments are being made on time and to see that the bank is applying your payments according to the plan you set up with the credit counseling company.

 A repayment plan using credit counseling to consolidate your debt will typically last 4 to 5 years.
 The DMP cannot exceed 60 months by design.
 Your fixed payment is due on the same day each month for the duration of the plan.
 You cannot miss a payment while paying your debts through this form of consolidation.
 If you do not make an on-time payment, you risk losing the reduced monthly payment benefit.

 You do have the option of paying more towards your debts on the plan, which would help you finish early.
 You can also withdraw from the plan at any time and take over payments to your creditors, but you may lose the lower interest rates.